w3c/wai-curricula/stories.md

  <dd>Between 30 and 45 minutes.</dd>
  <dt>Teaching outline</dt>
  <dd<ul>
-  <li>Stories of people with disabilities - Try to bring actual people with disabilities to class and let them explain themselves and show the audience the technologies they use in a daily basis.
-If bringing people is not possible, try to use videos as much as possible,since they will help to raise engagement and awareness among learners.</li>
+  <li>Stories of people with disabilities - Try to bring actual people with disabilities and let them explain themselves showing the audience the technologies they use in a daily basis.
+If bringing people is not possible, try to use videos as much as possible, since they will help to raise engagement and awareness among learners.
+Focus specifically in the following areas of interest:
-  <li></li>
+  <ul><li>Different ways ofperception (people who are not able to perceive colour, images, media content.</li>
+  <li>Different ways of interacting with technology (input and output methods): people who do not use the mouse, the keyboard</li></ul>
  </ul></dd>
-></dd>
 </dl>